itsandreramon/terraform-starter/readme.md

 ## Instructions

-This project depends on a MongoDB instance which should be run using [Docker](https://www.docker.com/products/docker-desktop) Compose.
+This project depends on a MySQL instance which should be run using [Docker](https://www.docker.com/products/docker-desktop) Compose.